Celebrating Women In Tech Who Inspire Us

 Margaret Hamilton and the Apollo code

 Software engineer Blair Gemmer is inspired by computer scientist and engineer Margaret Hamilton.
 She was best known in her role as director of the Software Engineering Division of the MIT Instrumentation Laboratory, where she was instrumental in developing the code for NASA’s Apollo mission.
 Hamilton also founded two software companies in the 1970s and ‘80s and is widely published in the field.
 In 2016 President Barack Obama awarded Hamilton the Presidential Medal of Freedom.
-She is one of the people credited with coining the term "software engineering".
+She is one of the people credited with coining the term "software engineering."

 Hedy Lamarr was an inspiration for executive assistant Paula Perez.
 Film buffs might know Lamarr as a prolific Golden Age actress, but she was also one of the inventors of frequency-hopping spread spectrum communication—originally designed as a guidance system for torpedoes.
 She also worked on aircraft aerodynamics for Howard Hughes, and her work in communications is evident in modern Wi-Fi and Bluetooth technologies.